kschuljak/MoneyTransferApp/README.md

 ![image](https://user-images.githubusercontent.com/47723396/210193264-b5a1954b-7c74-4330-bf3c-d97b229f3704.png)

 ### When requesting money, the other user must approve the request before the transaction is processed.
 ### Users may also send money to another user.
-Unlike requests, when sending money the tranasaction is automatically approved and processed.
+Unlike requests, when sending money the transaction is automatically approved and processed.
 ![image](https://user-images.githubusercontent.com/47723396/210193309-054f1d6f-d075-48bf-843f-e9642a3d0617.png)

 ### When viewing past transfers, transactions are sorted into Deposits and Withdrawals, and the display is color-coded.